mzweilin/IPv6-Attack-Detector/README.md

 * If it is the first time running 6guard, it will remind you to choice a genuine Router Advertisement message.
 * The attacking alert message will be printed in the screen in real time.
 * The attacking alert message will be also stored in the log file './log/attack.log'.'
-* The attacking alert message includes an item 'Packets', telling where to find the related pcap file that can be reviewd in Wireshark.
+* The attacking alert message includes an item 'Packets', telling which pcap file in './pcap/' is the related one that can be reviewd in Wireshark.